Basic Training

 .Psalm 69:28 | highlighted

 .Philemon 1:2 | "...to the church in thy house..." | Notice how this is worded.
 The people are the church, not the house.
-This also is spoken of in Colossians 1:24 where it says that Christ's body (which is us) is the church.
+This also is spoken of in Colossians 1:24 where it says that Christ's body, which is us, is the church.

 .Philemon 1:6 | 1 Peter 3:15 tells to always give an answer to every man that asks you a reason of the hope that is in you with meekness and fear.
 Remember from yesterday's notes how 1 Tim.
 1:1 says Jesus is our hope and Titus 3:7 speaks of the hope of eternal life.
 People may ask you why you have hope for eternal life, and you should be ready to tell them about Jesus Christ.
 Notice how this in Philemon 1:6 says "every good thing which is in you in Christ Jesus," indicating that that which is good within you is in Christ Jesus.
 Remember also that Jesus testified that there is none good but God, which includes Him.

-.Philemon 1:9 | "...Paul the aged..." | Paul must have had been... aged.
+.Philemon 1:9 | "...Paul the aged..." | Paul must have been... aged.
 Sorry, couldn't think of a better word!

 .Philemon 1:11 | Note that this doesn't say that Onesimus was unprofitable, but unprofitable to Philemon.
 He may have been unprofitable to Philemon, but at the same time profitable to someone else.
 This goes for your life as well.
 There may be someone in your life (or maybe a group of people) who you are unprofitable to, but that doesn't mean you're unprofitable to others.
-Your whole worth can't be judged by your relationship to only person.
+Your whole worth can't be judged by your relationship to only one person or group of people.
 This also includes yourself, meaning that if you are not profitable to yourself, that doesn't mean you aren't profitable to others, so you also can't judge your own value based simply on how profitable you are to yourself.
-You could be broke, busted, and disgusted, but someone else who you may not even be aware of may be inspired simply by seeing that you're surviving.
+You could be broke, busted, and disgusted, but someone else who you may not even be aware of may be inspired simply by seeing that you're surviving or that you're living an honest life.

 Day 218: Psalms 70-71; Hebrews 1